BenishBaby/OfflinePhotoUploader/README.md

 A simple, **offline‑first** Android app that lets users select photos and upload them to **Firebase Storage**.
 Photos are placed in a **persistent Room queue** and upload automatically when connectivity is available.
 The upload logic ships as a **reusable module** (`uploadkit`).

 ## Things to Improve
 No need of fragment , use jetpack navigation.
 Add accessibility to the views.
 Add security rules and SHA1 for the Firebase app.
+The UI is not always correctly updating the status after upload immediately(Need to investigate).
+Make it more responsive.
+Check the concurrency while uploading the images(Check for improvements).

 ## Architecture
 - **Clean-ish MVVM** in `app` (Compose UI + ViewModel)